Crimson Creatures

 2023 saw the addition of Dorset veteran Mark Keniston as Crimson Creatures’ chilled permanent drummer.
 Rehearsals stepped up a notch, and the gigs began in spring.

 Work on the second album continued slowly, and the old “difficult” cliché started to kick in.
-In July, unhappy with the band’s trajectory, Keith quit, agreeing to complete an EP of works in progress, released in October as A Cipher for the Lost.
+In July, unhappy with the shift to performance and ego, I quit, agreeing to complete an EP of works in progress, released in October as A Cipher for the Lost.
+Crimson Creatures disbanded.